tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/Week2/README.md

 <img width="2400" height="800" alt="CPU_to_SoC_Timeline" src="https://github.com/user-attachments/assets/b9074e1c-c51b-416e-998d-deca2ea0a19d" />

+<h4> SoCs helped overcome the drawbacks of standalone CPUs by reducing board area, lowering power consumption, minimizing interconnect delays, and cutting costs through the integration of multiple components into a single chip.</h4>

 ## System-on-Chip (SoC) ##

 An SoC is a complete computing system fabricated on a single chip, integrating the CPU or multiple cores along with memory controllers, peripheral interfaces, and often specialized